 Mrs Janice Simpkins

-I was appointed as an associate governor when I became Deputy Headteacher of Newburgh Primary School in 2011.
-I had previously taught part time at the school for many years, while my own children were young, and was delighted to take the opportunity to continue my full time career within the school.
+In January 2019, I was proud to become the Acting Headteacher at Newburgh Primary School.
+I was previously appointed as an associate governor when I became Deputy Headteacher in 2011.
+Having taught part time at the school for many years, while my own children were young, I was delighted to take the opportunity to continue my full time career within the school.
 I am passionate about giving all children, whatever their background or needs, the opportunity to thrive and succeed within a caring, supportive but challenging environment.
 I enjoy finding new ways to enhance our school and curriculum to enable us to work with parents in giving each of our children the best possible foundations and opportunities in life.